ALIMENTARY SYSTEM

 Unlike the intestinal cells, all of which arise from a single founder cell E, the pharynx is composed of cells that arise from both AB and MS founder cells (AlimFIG 1).
 In these lineages, no strict clonal and lineal derivation can be recognized, and there is a heterogeneity of ancestry with respect to the final cell fate (PhaMOVIE 1&2).
 In the anterior divisions, no lineal boundaries exist between hypodermal, arcade and pharyngeal daughters.
 The pharyngeal components derived from MS and AB do not possess any functional boundaries either, such that in pm3, pm4 and pm5 muscle groups identical cells arise from these two lineages and some MS descendants fuse with those coming from the AB blast cell (Sulston et al., 1983; Horner et al., 1998).

-During gastrulation, at approximately the 100-cell stage and after the movement of gut precursors to inside of the embryo, MS descendants start to move inward through the blastopore (AlimFIG 1 and PhaFIG 3) (Bucher and Seydoux, 1994; Mango, 2007).
+During gastrulation, at approximately the 100-cell stage and after the movement of gut precursors to inside of the embryo, MS descendants start to move inward through the blastopore (AlimFIG 1 and PhaFIG 3A-D) (Bucher and Seydoux, 1994; Mango, 2007).
 Slightly later, AB-derived precursors of the pharynx move inside of the embryo.
-When gastrulation is completed about 330 minutes after fertilization, pharyngeal precursors come to lie in the form of a compact ball-like primordium, surrounded by hypodermal and neuronal precursors on the outside.
+At 150-260 minutes, pharyngeal precursor cells arrange in a bilateral “double plate” organization (Rasmussen et al., 2013).
+This is followed at 330-390 minutes by nuclear movement and constriction of cell’s apical boundaries at the double plate midline leading to the formation of a compact “cyst” pharyngeal primordium (Rasmussen et al., 2008; Rasmussen et al., 2013).
 These cells are attached to each other and to the midgut by adherens junctions.
 However, they are not yet attached to the buccal cavity (see Epithelial System - Hypodermis) (Portereiko and Mango, 2001).
-At this time 78 of the 80 pharyngeal cells are already born.
+At this time, 78 of the 80 pharyngeal cells are already born.
 During the next hour, pharyngeal extension occurs such that the pharyngeal precursors reposition themselves to form a central cylinder and link to the buccal cavity, whereas the body myoblasts position themselves between this cylinder and the outer layer of cells.
-Pharyngeal extension is accomplished in roughly three steps; reorientation, epithelization and contraction (see Epithelial System - Hypodermis) (Portereiko and Mango, 2001).
+Pharyngeal extension is accomplished in roughly three steps: reorientation, epithelization and contraction (see Epithelial System - Hypodermis) (Portereiko and Mango, 2001).
 Later, the pharyngeal tube morphs into a bilobed structure and develops a lumen.
-Lumen formation is thought to be performed by retraction of the tips of the marginal cells from the midline of the pharyngeal primordium when the pharyngeal muscles differentiate and contract (PhaFIG 3) (Leung et al., 1999).
+Lumen formation is thought to be performed by retraction of the tips of the marginal cells from the midline of the pharyngeal primordium when the pharyngeal muscles differentiate and contract (PhaFIG 3E-G) (Leung et al., 1999).
+An exception to this is the pm8 and vpi1 cells at the posterior end of the pharynx, which form adjacent single cell tubes through detachment from the basal lamina, lamellar invasion, and self-fusion. vpi1 forms a toroidal tube during embryogenesis that connects with itself through self-fusion (Rasmussen et al., 2008).
 Cell fusions in the pharynx occur either before or soon after hatching (Sulston et al., 1983).
 C. elegans initiates pharyngeal pumping right before hatching.

 1A 1B